railsmn/project-schedule-old-obsolete/open_camp/session1.md

     create      test/unit/note_test.rb
     create      test/fixtures/notes.yml

-Notice that the ````rails generate model```` command created a migration automatically.
+Notice that the  ````rails generate model````  command created a database migration automatically.
 That's because Rails assumes mangement of the database and because all models are 90% of the time mapped back to a database table.
 Thus, when we create a model, Rails creates the underlying database table too.

-Notice that the ````rails generate model```` command also created a "test unit files".
+Notice that the  ````rails generate model````  command also created "test unit files".
 Rails assumes that you want to use automated testing as you write code.
 We'll cover testing later.
-So just leave those files for now.
+Just leave those files for now.

 Open the  ````open_camp/app/models/note.rb````  file just to see what's in there,

     # open_camp/app/models/note.rb